The California Lottery: A Complete Guide for 2026

 Winning numbers for all California Lottery games, available almost immediately after each draw.

-Retailer locator to find the closest place to buy tickets.
+Find the closest place to buy tickets.

-Game odds and information for each California Lottery game.
+Odds and information for each California Lottery game.

 Responsible Play and Lottery Odds Reality Check